 While doing my research, I kept seeing the term “functional medicine.”
 Around this time, my oldest daughter started suffering from similar issues I experienced as a teen.
 Again, I started researching ways to help her naturally.
 One of my friends mentioned taking her to a functional medicine doctor, and there was that phrase again.
 I began digging more deeply into functional medicine and that’s when I discovered FMCA.
 Immediately, this academy drew me in and I wanted to know more.

-So, that’s why I’m a functional medicine health coach.
+So, that’s why I went this route.
 I believe in this natural approach to improving my well-being and want to teach others that they can have some control over their own health.

 What is Functional Medicine?